-The Mission of the Student Center is to build a strong sense of campus community by offering a wide variety of high-quality services, well-managed facilities, educationally relevant programs, and leisure-time activities that are the best in the nation.
-The Student Center building is currently under renovation, but most services are still available in temporary locations in our new facilities.
-For more information on temporary locations and the future of Student Center facilities, visit studentcenter.gatech.edu.
+The Mission of the Student and Campus Event Centers is to build a strong sense of campus community by offering a wide variety of high-quality services, well-managed facilities, educationally relevant programs, and leisure-time activities that are the best in the nation.
+The newly renovated Student Center opens in Fall 2022 to add more space for events on campus along with the Exhibition Hall, Pavilion, West Village, Historic Academy of Medicine, and Outdoor Spaces.
+For more information on facilities available and campus programs planned by Student & Campus Event Centers and Student Center Programs Council, visit studentcenter.gatech.edu.